TMJ Therapy in Coplay

 To complement your oral appliance therapy, we’ll provide information on stress reduction, as well as diet and lifestyle changes, to inhibit the return of TMJ pain.

-Call our Whitehall, PA dental office today to schedule your appointment or consultation with Dr. Salivonchik.
-Our dental practice, located in Lehigh Valley, serves Whitehall, Allentown, Bethlehem, Easton, The Poconos, and surrounding areas.
+Call our Coplay, Pa dental office today to schedule your appointment or consultation with Dr. Salivonchik.
+Our dental practice, located in the Lehigh Valley, serves Coplay, Allentown, Bethlehem, Easton, The Poconos, and surrounding areas.